fluree/docs.flur.ee/src/content/1.0.0/docs/query/analytical-query.md

 Every piece of data in Fluree can be expressed as `[ subject, predicate, object ]`.
 To read more about this, see the [Subject-Predicate-Object Model](/guides/intro/what-is-fluree#subject-predicate-object-model) in the `What is Fluree?` guide.

 When you include a three-tuple in your where-array, you specify the values for one or two parts of the tuple.
 The parts you don't specify are either `null` or variables.
 For example, in this three tuple, `["?person", "person/handle", "?handle"]`, only the predicate `person/handle` is specified.
 The subject `?person` and the object `?handle` are variables.
+You can also look-up a data for a known id using the pattern ["?s", "_id", 351843720888320].

 The below table lists all the possible values for each part of the three tuple.

 Part | Value
 -- | --
 `subject` | Can be an subject id, unique two-tuple, a variable (a string that begins with `?`), or null.
-`predicate`, `predicate+[RECUR-DEPTH]`, or `service call` | Can be either subject id, predicate name, or a variable (a string that begins with `?`).
+`predicate`, `predicate+[RECUR-DEPTH]`, or `service call` | Can be either predicate name, the Fluree reserved word "_id", or a variable (a string that begins with `?`).
 Reverse references are *NOT* supported. <br/> <br/> If using a predicate name, can add `+` after the predicate name to signify recur.
-Can also specify how many times to recur, i.e. `person/follows+3`. <br/> <br/> The second item in the clause can also be a service call.
+Can also specify how many times to recur, i.e. `person/follows+3`.<br/><br/>If using "_id", the object should reference a known id. <br/> <br/> The second item in the clause can also be a service call.
 All supported service calls are in the subsequent table.
 `object` or `object-function` | Can be a value, subject id, unique two-tuple, a variable (a string that begins with `?`), or null. <br/> <br/> The object can also be a filter function, which contains an existing or a newly declared variable, for example, `(= 20 ?nums)`.
 The filters follow the same syntax as [filter maps](#filter-maps), and you can read more in that section.  <br/> <br/> If your object begins with a `?`, and it is NOT a variable, for example someone's name is `?Fred`, then you can use escape strings in the object, for example: `"\"?Fred\""`.

 A three tuple acts as a pattern in a where-array.
 First it pulls all the data that matches that given pattern, and then it binds the appropriate variables.
 Subsequent three tuples are inner-joined.
 For more information and examples, see [inner joins in Fluree](/guides/analytical-queries/inner-joins-in-fluree).